LilyTronics/lily_data_logger_software/docs/setup_measurements.rst

 Then our voltage is: 295 * 0.01 = 2.95V.
 The table will show then 2.95.
 Using the gain, we can make the value in the table show 295.
 All we need to do is set the gain to 100 and the offset to 0.
 The value in the table will be 2.95V * 100 + 0 = 295.
 The temperature in Kelvin.
 This makes
-it easier to read te values in the table.
+it easier to read the values in the table.
 If we want to have the temperature in degrees celsius, we simply need to set the offset to -273.15.
 Then the value in the table will be 2.95V * 100 - 273.15 = 21.85.
 The table then will show the temperature in degrees celsius.